 "There's no time."

 "We have to make time," he reached out and found her cheek more by instinct than sight.
 "Look at me, Buffy.
 I need some rest or I'm no good to you.
 Just a few hours.
 No interruptions.
 No disturbances.
 You need the same.
 Or you'll be no good to anyone."

 "I'll be no good to anyone if I can't figure out how we're going to beat this thing yet.
 I have to think, have to plan."

 He shook his head.
 "Let someone else plan.
 Just for a while."

 He dropped his hand.
-I tried, Joyce, he thought.
-She won't sleep.
-He heard Buffy yawn, wondered how long before she became too tired to think.
+Tried to let Joyce know he'd tried but she wasn't going to sleep.
+He heard Buffy yawn and wondered how long before she became too tired to think.
 Too tired to prevent that crucial mistake he'd told her about so long ago.
-The First's going to have herself a real good day, if that happens, he thought grimly.
+The First was going to have herself a real good day, if that happened.